Concordium/concordium-use-case-examples/nft-client/README.md

 ### Show current state of the NFT contract

 Fetches the current state of the smart contract and displays the current NFT owners and the token IDs they own and enabled operators.
+Since CTS1 does not specify how to serialize the contract state, this will only work for smart contracts using the exact same serialization as the "CTS1-NFT" example.

 To show the current state of the smart contract run: